Aeryes/DayZ-Samples/README.md

 In this repo you will find a variety of samples from the basic creation of your first mod to more advanced scripting topics and everything in between.
 Keep in mind that at the current moment I am the only person working on this, so updates come when I have time.

+Use the wiki provided to learn about the samples.

 Please !!!
 If you know a better way to do something contribute !!!
 These samples will hopefully help new modders get started and help the community as a whole.